Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 “This isn't your typical high school-type of class,” Romano says.
 “With the summer courses, we want students to get out there and have some fun.”

-The Ignite summer program is an ideal summer choice for students who are interested in the industries covered or who want to get a head start on their technician education.
+The Ignite program is an ideal summer choice for students who are interested in automotive technology schools, the industries covered, or who want to get a head start on their technician education.

 “There has really been a lot of cut funding for various vocational types of trade and industry learning in high schools,” Romano says.
 “This is the time when students would typically be able to explore vocational training.
 If their schools aren't able to provide that, we are.
-We want to make this free, invest in our communities, and give these students a great place to go to learn about these subjects.”
+We want to invest in our communities and give these students a great place to go to learn about these subjects.”

 Between 2016 to 2026, the following numbers of new jobs are expected to be added to the United States economy, according to the Bureau of Labor Statistics: